Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_advanced.rst

         def on_load_checkpoint(self, checkpoint):
             my_cool_pickable_object = checkpoint["something_cool_i_want_to_save"]

 Use the above approach when you need to couple this behavior to your LightningModule for reproducibility reasons.
-Otherwise, Callbacks also have the :meth:`~lightning.pytorch.callbacks.callback.Callback.on_save_checkpoint` and :meth:`~lightning.pytorch.callbacks.callback.Callback.on_load_checkpoint` which you should use instead:
+Otherwise, Callbacks also have the :meth:`~lightning_pytorch.callbacks.callback.Callback.on_save_checkpoint` and :meth:`~lightning_pytorch.callbacks.callback.Callback.on_load_checkpoint` which you should use instead:

 .. code-block:: python

-    import lightning as L
+    import lightning_pytorch as LP

     class LitCallback(L.Callback):